 Have you ever tried to consult Google to find a locksmith in your area?
 Then you know that the internet is crawling with Locksmith Business websites.
 The choices can be overwhelming, with many offering low prices and 24-hour availability.

 How do you know which businesses are legitimate?
 As it turns out, that question is getting harder to answer.
 Locksmith scams are on the rise, and to address it Google has had to roll out certain policies to make sure that fake locksmith businesses can’t advertise to you.

 Unfortunately, these policies haven’t been able to stop these fakers from reaching and scamming customers.
-Locksmith fraud is so common that even the New York Times took it on – you can read their article on it here.
+Locksmith fraud is so common that even the New York Times took it on.
 Additionally, this blog post by ACME Locksmith discusses how you can spot locksmith fraud.
 In our post, we’ll look specifically at how locksmith business reviews can tip you off to a fraud.

 What Reviews Can Tell You

 Lots of fraudulent locksmith companies will advertise low rates…because they make their money by overcharging you with surprise fees after they finish a job.
 They often cite “complications” with a job, or note the late hour that you called.
 If you do find even ONE negative review stating being overcharged, then leave the website and find another.
 An honest business won’t have swindled anyone.

 It might sound shocking but many locksmith businesses are owned and run by people who actually have very little training.
 This is possible because most states don’t actually require locksmiths to have a license.
 Scammers have capitalized on this.
 If customers complain about a locksmith looking like he didn’t know what was doing, or being short with them and unable to answer questions, it’s a tell-tale sign of an untrained “professional locksmith.”

 These are the things you should be paying attention to when reading through reviews: